-This Draft LAP was prepared by KSA on behalf of Kilkenny County Council.
-The preparation was guided by the policies and objectives set out in the Kilkenny County Development Plan (CDP) 2008-2014.
+The preparation of this LAP was guided by the policies and objectives set out in the Kilkenny County Development Plan (CDP) 2008-2014.
 Under section 3.1 of the CDP 'Development Plan Strategy' it is stated that the Council seeks to develop and expand existing towns and villages in the county.
 This is to be achieved though a programme of preparation of Local Area Plans.
 The preparation of an LAP for Bennettsbridge is part of this initiative.